ocaml/ocaml.org/data/tutorials/getting-started/1_02_your_first_ocaml_program.md

 OCaml has an active community of open-source contributors.
 Most projects are available using the opam package manager, which you installed in the [Install OCaml](/docs/up-and-ready) tutorial.
 The following section shows you how to install and use a package from opam's open-source repository.

 To illustrate this, let's turn our `hello` project into a web server using [Anton Bachin](https://github.com/aantron)'s [Dream](https://aantron.github.io/dream/) web framework.
-First install the `dream` package with this command:
+First, update the package list for Opam, by running `opam update`.
+Then, install the `dream` package with this command:
 ```shell
 $ opam install dream
 ```

+This tutorial requires at least version `1.0.0~alpha5` of Dream.
+You can verify that you have a new enough version of Dream by running `opam show -f version dream`.

 Next, run the Dream web server in the `bin/main.ml` file by changing the code to read:
 ```ocaml